%

 Housing Affordability

 Cortland's price-to-income ratio is 4.3x — homes cost 4.3 times the local median household income of $43,975.
 This is moderately affordable.
-A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals.
+A healthy portion of the workforce can still aspire to homeownership, but many find renting more practical — creating a solid tenant base of working professionals and young families who are saving for down payments.
+The national average price-to-income ratio is approximately 4.5x, putting Cortland near the national norm.

 Rent vs Buy Analysis